AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/Boards-Configuration/configuring-the-zed-f9p.md

 +++
-linkTitle = "Configuring the ZED-F9P GPS"
+title = "Configuring the ZED-F9P GPS"
 weight = 1
 +++

-# Configuring the Ardusimple F9P (a.k.a U-Blox Zed f9p GPS Receiver) ZED-F9P
+## Configuring the Ardusimple F9P (a.k.a U-Blox Zed f9p GPS Receiver) ZED-F9P

 **Make life easy by using the AOG-Config-O-Matic!
 Get it here!**
 **https://github.com/lansalot/AOGConfigOMatic/releases**